roxberry/roxberry.dev/src/posts/2024-08-15-mfa-enablement-finsvc/index.md

 &nbsp;
 &nbsp;

-The first project involved upgrading the client's borrower web platform from Angular 7 to Angular 17, and from C# WebAPI on .NET 4.5 to .NET 8.
-As part of this upgrade, I integrated an MFA interstitial verification process.
-This process sends an email with a verification code to the borrower user, which they must enter on the platform to proceed.
-This additional step ensures that only authorized users can access sensitive information.
+The first solution in the MFA enablement project was to add MFA to the borrower web application.
+However, during the initial stages of implementation, I discovered that the platform was running on outdated Angular and C# WebAPI code, which posed significant security risks and performance limitations.
+This discovery prompted a full platform modernization, where I upgraded the application from Angular 7 to Angular 17 and migrated the C# WebAPI from .NET 4.5 to .NET 8.
+This upgrade not only improved security and runtime performance but also enhanced developer efficiency and ensured continued support, as the older code had numerous deprecations.
+Following this modernization effort, I successfully integrated an MFA interstitial verification process, which sends a verification code to the borrower via email.
+The borrower must then enter this code on the platform, adding an essential layer of security to ensure that only authorized users can access sensitive information.

 ### 2. Enhancing Internal Applications